-The annual wait to enter a bunch of stranger’s house and poke through their personal items and art collections is back!
+The year-long wait to enter a bunch of stranger’s house and poke through their items and art collections is back!
 Just kidding!!
 I meant the annual arts walkabout in the heartland is back.
-15 artists, 6 homes and 1 temple and some shady back alley.
+Fifteen artists, six homes and one temple and some shady back alley.
 Oh!
-Open House is going to occupy Tiong Bahru for 2 weekends and Artitute had a sneak peek.
+Open House is going to occupy Tiong Bahru for two weekends, and Artitute had a sneak peek.

 Into its third year, the arts walkabout brings visitors to Singapore’s most eclectic neighbourhood, Tiong Bahru.
 With its unique art deco architecture and laid back rustic atmosphere, having the third OH!
-Open House at Tiong Bahru was the ideal choice for the organiser as blending contemporary art with the everyday is just like living in this lovely estate.
+Open House at Tiong Bahru was the ideal choice for the organiser as blending contemporary art with every day is just like living in this lovely estate.

-Tiong Bahru used to be a well known meeting place for birds owners to gather together and show off their pet bird’s singing skills over coffee and tea.
-Many birds singing competitions were held at Tiong Bahru but it has been replaced by The Link Hotel.
+Tiong Bahru used to be a popular meeting place for birds owners to gather together and show off their pet bird’s singing skills over coffee and tea.
+Many birds singing competitions were held at Tiong Bahru, but it has been replaced by The Link Hotel.

 On that note (pun not intended), over in a swanky Singapore Improvement Trust (SIT) home, artist Zhao Renhui’s artwork reminds us of the dying culture that used to be part of the buzzing life of Tiong Bahru.
-His blown up photography of a sleeping mata puteh, a popular singing bird, symbolises the almost lifeless culture of Tiong Bahru as the estate is slowly being engulfed by modern trendy shops and young western cultures.
+The blown-up photography of a sleeping mata puteh, a popular singing bird, symbolises the almost lifeless culture of Tiong Bahru as the estate is slowly being engulfed by modern trendy shops and young western cultures.

-In an almost stark contrast to the earlier home we saw, the interior decor of the box-like second home was a throw back to the 70s.
+In almost stark contrast to the earlier home we saw, the interior decor of the box-like second home was a throwback to the 70s.
 Not forgetting the artwork, the home features work by installation artist, Jying Tan.
-As we entered she was doing the finishing touches of her “furniture” in a room filled with various furniture made of cling wraps and scotch tapes.
-Creating a ghostly and fragile impression.
+As we entered, she was doing the finishing touches of her “furniture” in a room filled with various furniture made of cling wraps and scotch tapes.
+She was creating a ghostly and fragile impression.
 Jying’s artwork was influenced by her many home moving experiences.
-Causing her to feel the lack of security and sense of belonging from the constant move.
+It caused her to feel the lack of security and a sense of belonging from the constant move.
 Many of the objects were made from her own furniture and belongings, such as her bed which she has been using since she was a child and even a soft toy, given by someone special.

 Over at the last home for our preview, we headed back to one of the SIT apartments.
-Many people will be in for an unexpected surprise as a science laboratory awaits you in its toilet instead of a painting or sculpture.
-Created by Isabella Desjeux who is a real life monocular scientist, her installation piece is about managing waste.
+Many people will be surprised by a science laboratory that awaits you in its toilet instead of a painting or sculpture.
+Created by Isabella Desjeux, who is a real-life monocular scientist, her installation piece is about managing waste.
 Aptly placed in the lavatory, the laboratory showcase her many failures from her experiments.
 It is to remind the audience that only through failure, you will see success and results.
 And with waste that produces life, Isabella created another experiment by trying to grow sprouts from old magazines.

-In another room, a whimsical mobile hanged by the window.
-Made from plush and felt, traditional Singapore food objects such as Ang Ku Kueh and Butterfly Kueh were created by Tye Sok Kuan.
+In another room, a whimsical mobile dangled by the window.
+Made from plush and felt, Tye Sok Kuan created traditional Singapore food objects such as Ang Ku Kueh and Butterfly Kueh.
 Sok Kuan is a well-known freelance illustrator known for her alter-ego, Sophie Black.
-Sophie Black is also the centerpiece of the hanging mobile, flunked by the many yummilicious treats.
-The hanging mobile reminded me of colourful mobiles that hanged over a child’s crib.
-I can almost imagine a playpen or crib in the room.
+Sophie Black is also the centrepiece of the hanging mobile, flunked by the many delicious treats.
+The hanging mobile reminded me of colourful mobiles that hang over a child’s crib.
+I can almost imagine a playpen or bassinet in the room.

 It was interesting to learn that the hosts of the homes for OH!
-Open House were a nice mix of Singaporeans and expats.
+Open House was a nice mix of Singaporeans and expatriates.
 It does show that art transcends beyond borders and a multicultural interest.
-Although the distances between each homes which host the exhibitions are not very far apart, unlike last year at Marine Parade, do be prepared to work up some sweat and thigh muscles as you will be hiking up the stairs as there are no lifts in any of the buildings.
-It was definitely a great but unexpected morning workout for us.
+Although the distances between each home which host the exhibitions are not very far apart, unlike last year at Marine Parade, do be prepared to work up some sweat and thigh muscles as you will be hiking up the stairs as there are no lifts in any of the buildings.
+It was a great but unexpected morning workout for us.

 We will be catching the full OH!
 Open House this weekend and hope to see you there.
 Get the tickets at the door at the Tiong Bahru Community Centre at 67A Eu Chin Street.
-Tickets price at $15 each.
-Tour starts from 4 – 9pm on 18th, 19th, 25th and 26th February.
+Tickets priced at $15 each.
+Tour starts from 4 – 9 pm on 18th, 19th, 25th and 26th February.